The Dangers of Fluoride

 Fluoride Alternatives?

 Fluoride is still a hotly debated topic because there is evidence for its harmful effects and potential benefits.
-If you are predisposed to or already struggling with thyroid dysfunction, you will likely want to avoid fluoride altogether.
+If you are predisposed to or already struggling with thyroid dysfunction, you will likely want to avoid it altogether.
 If you are not currently suffering from health concerns or thyroid imbalances, avoiding fluoride as a preventative measure could still be beneficial.

 Resources